 The good thing about geographic segmentation is that it benefits both large and small businesses.
-Large businesses who may have international markets will use geographic segmentation to identify and target the different needs of people in distant locations.
+Large businesses that may have international markets will use geographic segmentation to identify and target the different needs of people in distant locations.
 While small businesses benefit by focusing their marketing efforts on specific areas of interest, allowing them to dodge those unnecessary expenses.

 This takes into account whether the individual lives in an urban, suburban, exurban or rural area.
 Urban generally describes city areas, suburban is the area on the outskirts of the city, exurbs are further outside of the suburbs and rural relates to the countryside.

-To demonstrate the potential differences in the needs of those consumers with different urbanicities, SurveyGizmo uses the great example of a bicycle company: Suppose this cycle company wishes to sell its products to individuals living in urban and rural areas.
+To demonstrate the potential differences in the needs of those consumers with different urbanicities, SurveyGizmo uses the great example of a bicycle company: suppose this cycle company wishes to sell its products to individuals living in urban and rural areas.
 To do so, geographic segmentation would be their first, and potentially only, stop.
 Their segmentation research is likely to find that those in the urban areas prefer lightweight bikes, as the slightness of the frame, and the small tyres, allow the cyclist to be agile among traffic.
 Whereas rural cyclists may prefer robust, heavy-duty bikes which have thick tyres, perfect for navigating mountains and rough terrain.

 Urbanicity also accounts for an area’s population density, which is significant for brands trying to decipher whether products will be in high or low demand.
 For example, high-density cities, like New York, are likely to have a higher demand for fast-food products compared to areas dominated by farmland.
 So the marketing strategies put in place for each location will be entirely different.